nekopaldee/wacom-driver-restarter/README.md

 This batch is using [BatchGotAdmin](https://sites.google.com/site/eneerge/scripts/batchgotadmin) by EneergE.

 ## Note
 I've written this a long time ago when I started learning about coding.
+It's not great but it's working.

 This repository will be rewritten into a Wacom Troubleshooter soon.